 'Talk for Writing' is at the heart of our English learning which means that we have lots of opportunities to explore our ideas through drama and discussion before putting pen to paper - this not only builds our confidence, but helps to embed the features and language of our text type before we start the writing process.

 Reading and Phonics

 We encourage children to read and develop a love of reading.
 We have a well-resourced library and children also visit our local Wallingford library.
-Reading with children happens across the week in each class and we also have 'Buddy Reading' where the older children read and listen to the younger children reading their favourite books.
-We teach reading daily in guided reading sessions and for children who are still struggling to decode words and understand the sound system, we use use Letters and Sounds, a phonic programme that helps children understand how to blend and segment letters and their sounds.
-In addition to this we have two reading schemes, Code X and Rapid Readers, that are used with children in small groups as part of an intervention programme.
+Reading with children happens across the week in each class.
+We teach reading daily in whole class sessions, guided reading sessions and for children who are still struggling to decode words and understand the sound system, we use the Rocket Phonics programme.

 Mastery in English